-• /proc/cpuinfo: displays processor information, one entry per processor.
+/proc/cpuinfo: displays processor information, one entry per processor.
 Use this to determine clock speed and processor stepping.

-- /proc/meminfo: provides a global view of system memory usage, such as total memory, free memory, swap space, and so on. - /proc/discontig: shows memory usage (in pages). - /proc/pal/cpu0/cache_info: provides detailed information about L1, L2, and L3 cache structure, such as size, latency, associativity, line size, and so on.
+- /proc/meminfo: provides a global view of system memory usage, such as total memory, free memory, swap space, and so on. - /proc/discontig: shows memory usage (in pages). - /proc/pal/cpu0/cache\info: provides detailed information about L1, L2, and L3 cache structure, such as size, latency, associativity, line size, and so on.
 Other files in /proc/pal/cpu0 provide information about the Translation Lookaside Buffer (TLB) structure, clock ratios, and other details. - /proc/version: provides information about the installed kernel. - /proc/perfmon: if this file does not exist in/proc (that is, if it has not been exported), performance counters have not been started by the kernel and none of the performance tools that use the counters will work. - /proc/mounts: provides details about the filesystems that are currently mounted. - /proc/modules: contains details about currently installed kernel modules.

 You can also use the uname command, which returns the kernel version and other machine information.
-In addition, the topology command is a Bourne shell script that uses information in /dev/hw to display system configuration information.
-See Chapter 4, "Monitoring Tools" on page 25 for more information.
+In addition, the topology command displays system configuration information.
+See Chapter 4, "Monitoring Tools" on page 27 for more information.